Pylons/pyramid_tm/docs/index.rst

 finished all of its works (ie views have finished running), a few checks are tested:

-  1) Did some a transaction.doom() cause the transaction to become "doomed"? if so, ``request.tm.abort()``.
+  1) Did a transaction.doom() cause the transaction to become "doomed"? if so, ``request.tm.abort()``.

   2) Did an exception occur in the underlying code? if so,